Crochet Basket With Plastic Bags Pattern

 It’s great to know that as yarn-crafters, we can help take some of that plastic trash and turn it into something useful!

 If you would like the free pattern, scroll down.
-If you would prefer an inexpensive, ad-free PDF, click one of the links below to purchase.
+If you would prefer an inexpensive ad-free PDF you can purchase one on Etsy or Ravelry.

 As always, if you would like to share my pattern with others, please direct them to my website to get their own instead of making a copy.
 Thank you!

-Plastic Baskets, a Pattern to Crochet with Plastic Bags
+Plastic Baskets, a Crochet Basket with Plastic Bags

 By April Garwood of Banana Moon Studio